Vidaringa/houce_price_advanced_reg/data_prep.md

 ## Missing data

 I start by fixing the obvious missing values.
-There are few problematic variables, all related to Garage.
+The only problematic variable seems to be year built for garage where the garace is missing.
+One way would be to replace NA with year built for the house itselfe.

 ``` r
 # Missing data according to data_description.txt file